-The percentage of children that were overweight and obese in 2017-18 in the Gold Coast was 23.4%.
-This number is below the Queensland rate $(26.2\%){10}$ and is the lowest among the seven Primary health networks in Queensland.
+The percentage of children that were overweight and obese in 2017-2018 in the GCPHN region was 23.4 per cent12.
+This number is below the Queensland rate (26.2 per cent) and is the lowest among the seven Primary Health Networks in Queensland.